 Liverpool, Merseyside, UK

 Given the difficulties involved, the approaches that have emerged are not only germane but also determined and resourceful, both within Syria and from bases just across its border with surrounding countries.
-Findings from this enquiry will be made available on a purpose built website as an archive of information, participant images and stories with varying levels of detail to address the needs of different audiences.
+The results of this enquiry are published on a purpose built website as an archive of information and witness accounts, participant images and stories with varying levels of detail to address the needs of different audiences.

 2014 - LBIPP, Documentary Portraiture, 2012 - Honorary Associate, University of Liverpool